Le Bon Marché: Operations

 In 1922, when the decorative arts were at their high point in France, the Pomone design and decorating department was established, following the trend of other Parisian department stores.
 From 1923 to 1928, Paul Follot (1877–1941) was its director, followed by René-Lucien Prou (1889–1948) and Albert-Lucien Guénot (1894–1993) up to 1955.
 Today's home-furnishings inventory primarily consists of brand names but not white goods.

+Influence

+The building inspired the design of the Bon Marche store in Sydney, designed by Arthur Anderson, as well as the Galerias Pacifico shopping centre in Buenos Aires, originally called Argentine Bon Marché.

+Émile Zola's novel Au Bonheur des Dames was inspired by the story of Le Bon Marché.

+Buildings

+Le Bon Marché consists of three buildings separated by rue du Bac and rue de Babylone:

+&ast;SHON = surface area minus that of the stairs, lifts, unusable ceiling spaces, roof terraces, open-air terraces, balconies, corridors and garages; less a further 5% for insulation.